drakkr/QSOS/Docs/en/qsos-2.0-changelog_en.md

 * Better GUI internationalization, icluding evaluations filtering on language
 * Evaluations can now be visualized in HTML and Freemind format
 * Comparisons can now be visualized on a QSOS Quadrant and also be exported to OpenDocument formats (ODS, ODP and ODT)

+# Documentation
+* New format and mechanism adopted
+    + QSOS documentation is now written in Markdown/Pandoc syntax
+    + Two export format are used: PDF and Gitit wiki pages
+    + Export documents are built with `make`
+* QSOS Method migrated to Markdown/Pandoc
+* New document: QSOS Tutorial